tinode/chat/docs/API.md

 * Delete: `D`, permission to hard-delete messages; only owners can completely delete topics
 * Owner: `O`, user is the topic owner; topic may have a single owner only; some topics have no owner

-Topic's default access is established at the topic creation time by `{sub.init.defacs}` and can be subsequently modified by `{set}` messages.
+Topic's default access is established at the topic creation time by `{sub.desc.defacs}` and can be subsequently modified by `{set}` messages.
 Default access is defined for two categories of users: authenticated and anonymous.
 This value is applied as a default "given" permission to all new subscriptions.

 Client may replace explicit permissions in `{sub}` and `{set}` messages with an empty string to tell Tinode to use default permissions.
 If client specifies no default access permissions at topic creation time, authenticated users will receive a `RWP` permission, anonymous users will receive and empty permission which means every subscription request must be explicitly approved by the topic manager.